kodetroll/simple_serial_terminal/README.md

 simple_serial_terminal
 ======================

-A simple serial terminal in C.
+A simple serial terminal in C (example code from Unix Serial Howto).